Virus Spread Resistance Indicator

 Impact of the different parameters of the virus indicator:

 The infection rate of viruses is significantly reduced at room temperature (20°C), compared to colder temperatures at which viruses have greater persistence.
 On the other hand, at high temperatures, viruses are destabilized and their infectivity is generally reduced.
-High temperatures can reduce the activity of viruses, in some cases even inactivate them, while low temperatures may prolong their activity.
+High temperatures can reduce the activity of viruses and, in some cases, can even inactivate them.
 In addition, low temperatures reduce the efficiency of our innate defenses in the respiratory tract.

 CO₂